-- These apps slide easily across the spectrum to provider great flexibility to developers.
-It’s possible to build a mostly native app with only a few elements accessible via web; it’s also possible to create a mostly web-optimized app with native elements (like GPS calls, static bottom menu, etc).
+- These apps slide easily across the spectrum to provide great flexibility to developers.
+It’s possible to build a mostly native app with only a few elements accessible via the web; it’s also possible to create a mostly web-optimized app with native elements (like GPS calls, static bottom menu, etc).

-- Hybrid apps have access to device features but they still don’t feel or perform as smoothly as native apps.
+- Hybrid apps have access to the device’s features but they still don’t feel or perform as smoothly as native apps.

 - Far too much time and money will be spent fixing it.

 There’s really not much which can sell hybrid apps to businesses, yet, but the interest in Hybrid apps and development is growing exponentially.
 If you want an app that can perform on various platforms and use device features, Hybrid is the way to go.

 In the end, there’s no best-of-three option or a clear winner.
 There was never intended to be one.
 Native, Web, and Hybrid apps all have strengths and weaknesses of their own.
 The decision of which to choose is entirely yours.